 Display 3 - Your Overhead Projector display (even if it is turned off)

-When you connect your laptop to the new dock, you may encounter duplicating displays.
+When you connect your laptop to a dock, you may encounter duplicating displays.
 If it works for you, great!
 You can skip this how-to.
-If you want a 3-display setup as outlined above, follow this Step-by-Step.
+If you want a 3-display setup as outlined above, follow this Step-by-Step below.

 Docking HS Laptops: